devadalberto/homelab_gitops/docs/index.md

 ./pfsense/pf-bootstrap.sh    # reattach the refreshed ISO; rerun after edits to .env
 ```

 `pf-bootstrap.sh` swaps the ISO automatically for shut-off domains.
 If the VM is running, stop it first or run the `virsh change-media ${VM_NAME} sdb ${WORK_ROOT}/pfsense/config/pfSense-config.iso --insert --force --config` command manually after the shutdown completes.
+The helper re-reads `.env` on each invocation, so confirm `PF_SERIAL_INSTALLER_PATH` still references the serial installer download (or export `PF_ISO_PATH` when bootstrapping the VGA image) before triggering a refresh.

 ## Environment Variables and Mapping